New acting FBI director contradicts White House on Comey

 In an earlier question from ranking Democrat Mark Warner, he vowed "absolutely" to inform the committee if Trump's White house did take steps to interfere.

-McCabe refuted reports, highlighted by the White House that there was a widespread loss of confidence among the rank and file in Comey's leadership.

-"No sir, that is not accurate," he told Democratic Sen. Martin Heinrich.
+McCabe's testimony overshadowed the testimony of other witnesses on issues including the state of the war in Afghanistan and North Korea's nuclear confrontation.

-Burr, a North Carolina Republican, opened the event by asking the panel's members to focus on the original topic of the hearing -- discussing "World Wide Threats" -- a request Warner said would be difficult to accommodate.
+Burr, a North Carolina Republican, had opened proceedings by asking the panel's members to focus on the original topic of the hearing -- discussing "World Wide Threats" -- a request Warner said would be difficult to accommodate.

 "It is impossible to ignore that one of the leaders of the intelligence community is not here with us today," the Virginia senator said in his opening remarks.
 "The President's firing of FBI Director Comey Tuesday night was a shocking development.
 The timing of Director Comey's dismissal to me and to many members of the committee on both sides of the aisle is especially troubling."